Berlin's Humboldt Forum faces new criticism | DW | 01.06.2021

 Serious technical deficiencies have come to light in recent days.
 The German daily newspaper Süddeutsche Zeitung reported a list of construction defects that have not yet been rectified, quoting a letter penned by Hans-Dieter Hegner, the board member responsible for construction oversight.

-According to the letter, there was a lack of an overarching security system architecture for the building's IT infrastructure means attacks by hackers will be more likely.
+According to the letter, the lack of an overarching security system for the building's IT infrastructure means attacks by hackers will be more likely.

 With the Humboldt Forum Foundation unable "to guarantee secure operations," Hegner spoke of a "risk for the cultural assets and the visitors alike."